 An overview of the Raster Dataset toolset

 A raster dataset is the basic data model for rasters.
 A raster dataset is an organized array of pixels, which can have a single band or many bands.
-This toolset provides the tools to copy, create, and append raster datasets.
+This toolset provides the tools to copy, create, or append raster datasets.

 The following table lists the tools available in the Raster Dataset toolset and provides a brief description of each.
-The output for all of these tools is a raster dataset.
+The output for all these tools is a raster dataset.

 Saves a copy of a raster dataset or converts a mosaic dataset into a single raster dataset.